beastrc/learn-web3_dapp/markdown/the_graph/SUBGRAPH_SCAFFOLD.md

 yarn global add @graphprotocol/graph-cli
 ```

+{% hint style="tip" %}
+If you're using Gitpod, Yarn won't automatically add the CLI binary to your PATH - use `npm install -g @graphprotocol/graph-cli` instead!
+{% endhint %}

 Verify the installation was successful by running `graph` in your Terminal.
 You should see:

 ```text